Episode 98

 You're listening to a Tenderfoot TV podcast.

-Available now.
-Listen for free on the iHeartRadio app, Apple Podcast, or wherever you get your podcasts.
+Listen for free on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

 Hate waiting a week for the next episode of Radio Rental?
 Subscribe to Tenderfoot Plus to get early access to episodes, ad-free listening, and even some bonus scary stories.